 John FlynnPrint Page

-A grave contains the ashes and commemorates pioneer churchmen and founder of the Flying Doctor Service, the Reverend John Flynn.
+Grave commemorates pioneer churchman and founder of the Flying Doctor Service, the Reverend John Flynn.
+A granite monolith was placed over the grave in 1953.

 In 1912 Flynn was commissioned to undertake a survey of the needs of both the Aboriginal people and European settlers of the Northern Territory.
 His detailed reports resulted in the creation by the Presbyterian Church of its Australian Inland Mission (AIM), of which Flynn was appointed Superintendent.
 The Mission, which commenced operation with one nursing hostel, a nursing sister and a padre, had by 1926, under Flynn`s leadership, become a network of ten strategically placed nursing hostels operating closely with patrol padres.